 Computer Science Degrees vs. Software Engineering Degrees

-Computer science and software engineer degrees offer in-depth knowledge of software systems and computer architecture.
+Computer science and software engineering degrees offer in-depth knowledge of software systems and computer architecture.
 The primary difference lies in the theoretical model provided by computer science and the hands-on approach of software engineering.
 The following chart explores some key differences between the fields.

 Computer Science Degree

-• Theoretical and broad, with a focus on computation theory and designing and creating computer systems; covers a wide range of other subjects
+- Theoretical and broad, with a focus on computation theory and designing and creating computer systems; covers a wide range of other subjects

-• Offers numerous specializations, including artificial intelligence, data science, security, networks, and software engineering
+- Offers numerous specializations, including artificial intelligence, data science, security, networks, and software engineering

-• Variety of career options, including computer scientist, systems analyst, cybersecurity analyst, cloud computing engineer, and artificial intelligence engineer
+- Many career options, including computer scientist, systems analyst, cybersecurity analyst, cloud computing engineer, and artificial intelligence engineer

-• Ideal if you want to learn how computers work and want to take more electives in a wide range of topics
+- Ideal if you want to learn how computers work and want to take more electives in broader topics

 Software Engineering Degree

-• Practical and hands-on with an emphasis on analyzing user requirements; covers developing, testing, and maintaining software applications
+- Practical and hands-on with an emphasis on analyzing user requirements; covers developing, testing, and maintaining software applications

-• Specializations may include interactive entertainment, mobile applications, embedded systems, and game design
+- Specializations may include interactive entertainment, mobile applications, embedded systems, and game design

-• More focused career path toward software engineer, mobile application developer, web developer, software project manager, and game developer roles
+- More focused career path toward software engineer, mobile application developer, web developer, software project manager, and game developer roles

-• Ideal if you want to learn how to build and maintain software
+- Ideal if you want to learn how to build and maintain software

 Do You Need a Degree to Be a Software Engineer?